 GRADING: All assessments in this course are on Canvas.
-Quizzes will count for a total of 40% of the final grade and will cover material in the sub-modules (i.e, chapter sections) for which the quiz is assigned.
-There are three summative exams.
-Each examination will address the material from the relevant course segment.
-The exams total to 60% of the final grade (i.e, 20% per exam).
+Quizzes will count for a total of 40% of the final grade and will cover material in the sub-modules (i.e., multimedia lectures and chapter sections) for which the quiz is assigned.
+There are three exams.
+Each examination will address material from the course segment prior to the exam.
+The exams total to 60% of the final grade (i.e., 20% per exam).